dotnet/brand/README.md

 ## Logo

 The .NET logo is one of the most simple and direct visual representations of the .NET brand.
 Please read the brand guidelines for proper uses of the logo.

 See the [logo](/logo) folder.

+## Color

+Official .NET Purple is - #512bd4

 ## Illustrations
 These illustrations are more than sketches, they’re stories full of character, delightful surprises—and layers of meaning, many containing the [dotnet-bot](https://github.com/dotnet-bot).
 The dotnet-bot represents the community that comes with the .NET brand and platform.
 Dotnet-bot also helps with checking pull-requests on .NET repos.
 Please read the brand guidelines for proper uses.